 Reference Databases

-Helix Insight uses eight reference databases for variant annotation and ACMG classification.
+Helena uses thirteen reference databases for variant annotation and ACMG classification.
 All databases are stored locally on EU-based infrastructure in Helsinki, Finland.
 No variant data is sent to external APIs during processing.

 Database versions are fixed per deployment.
 Each version undergoes validation testing before production deployment to ensure consistency with expected classification outcomes.
 The current versions and their roles in ACMG classification are documented below.